greed0803/ripple-dev-portal/content/tutorial-rippled-setup.md

 - Disk: Minimum 50GB SSD recommended (500+ IOPS, more is better) for the database partition
 - RAM: 4+GB

 Amazon EC2's m3.large VM size may be appropriate depending on your workload.

-(Validating servers need more resources.)
+***TODO: client-handling load affects resource needs***

 Naturally, a fast network connection is preferable.